 Preheat the oven to 350 degrees Fahrenheit.
 While your oven is warming, prepare a 9x5 loaf pan with a non-stick baking spray.
 Line the bottom of the pan with parchment paper and spray the paper for easier removal.

 In a small bowl full of boiling water, soak the raisins for 15 minutes.
 After 15 minutes drain the water and set the raisins on a towel to dry.

 In another small bowl, mix together the light brown sugar and cinnamon.
 Take a spoonful of the brown sugar mixture and stir it together with the raisins.
 Set aside.

-In a medium-sized bowl, sift together the flour, baking powder, and salt.
+In a medium-sized bowl, sift together the flour, baking powder, baking soda, and salt.
 Set aside.